 - Butler College Media Academy – students can extend their skills in Media and showcase their work on the College’s new monthly TV show, produced in our fully-equipped state-of-the-art TV Studio.

 - Music Performances - Percussion Ensemble, Band Ensemble, Recording Studio sessions and Concert Band.
-We also play regular gigs at Dome Butler, Ocean Keys Shopping Centre Clarkson and the Mindarie Festival.
+We also play regularly at local cafe's, shopping centres and festivals.

-- Butler Blaze Cheerleading – Our state champion cheerleading squad trains weekly in the College Gym with a professional international cheer coach supporting the squad.
-Try outs commence in Term 1 and the squad competes in regular competitions.
-Butler Blaze placed First in the CUA Stars and Stripes competition and look forward to continued success in the future.
+- Butler Blaze Cheerleading – Try outs commence in Term 1 and the squad competes in regular competitions.
+Butler Blaze has placed First in the CUA Stars and Stripes competition in previous years and we look forward to continued success in the future.